UCDNJJ/ucdnjj.github.io/_pages/data.markdown

 For each of the four species you will find:

-* An `.h5ad` file containing the gene counts, ATAC-seq peaks for each cell from the 10X Multiome experiments.
+* An `.h5ad` file containing the gene counts, ATAC-seq peaks and mGC, MGN methylation for each cell from the 10X Multiome and snm3C experiments.
-* An `.h5ad` file containing the mGC and mGN methylation data and HiC contains for each cell from the snm3C experiments.
-* Raw fragment files from the ATAC-seq componenet of the 10X Multiome experiments.
+* Fragment files from the ATAC-seq componenet of the 10X Multiome experiments.
-* Genome reference fasta file.
+* Bulk HiC loops called within each species for each subclass.

 A python notebook exploring the `.h5ad` objects can be found here to provide a quick start into the provided data.

-Please feel free to reach out with any additional questions or requests.
+Please feel free to reach out with any additional questions or data requests.

 ## Genome Assemblies and Annotations:
 * Homo sapiens (Human): GRCh38 (hg38), annotation: hg38 Gencode v33